dingusxmcgee/Carpool/README.md

 *Licensed with Unlicense*

-If you want to support me in some way, consider [buying me a coffee :)](https://www.buymeacoffee.com/dingusxmcgee)
+If you would like to support me in some way, consider [buying me a coffee :)](https://www.buymeacoffee.com/dingusxmcgee)